 For the next two years he traded stocks, currencies and futures for himself, and did well.

 So much so, that the people who'd told him not to quit his job, began asking him to teach them how to trade.
-Then his broker asked him if he would run courses for his clients, and he began to attract corporate training work.
+Then Mr McDonald's broker asked him if he would run courses for his clients, and he began to attract corporate training work.

 "I never sat down and said I'm going to start a trading education business.
 But I could see my passion for markets could be turned into a real business."

-By 2009, the business was executing almost all of its training via online VDOs and webinars, and he and wife Catherine made the move back to NZ.
+By 2009, the business was executing almost all of its training via online and webinars, and he and wife, Catherine, made returned to NZ.

 As both come from the Waikato/BOP region, they moved with their two young sons to Tauranga in 2013 to be nearer their extended family.